• Home

 August 10, 2024 Emily Bunnell

-Jordan Hotel Windsor’s only real hotel was Elijah Jordan’s Jordan House.
+Jordan Hotel, established by Elijah Jordan, was originally called the Jordan House.
 It opened in 1875 as a stagecoach stop with a tavern on the first floor, guest rooms on the second, and a dance hall on the third.
 Charles H. Ball, owner of the nearby Ball Mill, later maintained it as a rooming house for mill workers until about 1930.

 24. Hardscrabble School (1850-1920)